 Unfortunately, this scenario plays out often.
 Although nearly every state plus the District of Columbia has minimum car insurance coverage requirements, uninsured drivers remain an issue in the U.S.

-The Insurance Research Council in a 2021 study estimated 12.6% of motorists don’t have car insurance and states like Mississippi have about twice that percentage.
+The Insurance Research Council estimated in a 2021 study that 12.6% of motorists don’t have car insurance, and states like Mississippi have an uninsured rate of nearly double that number.

 So what can you do?
 Here’s how to find out if someone has auto insurance coverage.